BalaM314/mlogx/spec.md

 `#program_type [append, main, never]`

 never: Causes a file to never be included in the compiled program.
 Must be on the very first line.
-Useful for files like all_commands.mlogx.

 main: Specifies that a file is a main program, and functions should be appended to it.